-Infrastructure improvements are being delivered to better connect Fenland to Peterborough, the nearest major urban centre.
-The removal of the level crossing at Kings' Dyke that has long been the cause of delays between Peterborough and Whittlesey, with a new road bridge replacement is now complete.
-All the major structures have now been completed and the new road is connected to the existing network.
-The Ralph Butcher Causeway opened to the public in 2022.
+Infrastructure improvements are being delivered to better connect Fenland to Peterborough, the nearest major urban centre. he removal of the level crossing at Kings' Dyke that has long been the cause of delays between Peterborough and Whittlesey, with a new road bridge replacement is well underway.
+All the major structures have now been completed and work has started on connecting the new road to the existing network.
+The scheme is on track to be completed by the end of 2022.